 Quit avoiding those shots you're “just not good at.”
 Part of the reason hated shots pose a challenge is that you have a lot less experience with them as opposed to shots you like and therefore opt to play regularly.
-Putting long-term results over the short-term, allow yourself some room to experiment while playing, overusing your worst shots as a way to learn more about them and where they fit into the game.
+Put long-term results over the short-term, allow yourself some room to experiment while playing, and even overuse your worst shots as a way to learn more about them and where they fit into the game.
 Hate the side pockets?
-Consciously opt for playing shots in side.
+Consciously choose playing shots in side.
 Afraid of cut shots and always go for the bank?
 Slice away.
 As always, the quickest way to get comfortable with a new shot is to take some time to practice alone, setting up the scenario again, and again, until you get it.

 2. Expand upon your current strengths to become a specialist.